agdhruv/NEAT-JAX/README.md

 )
 ```

-See `examples/` for complete examples (XOR, CartPole, SlimeVolley).
+See `examples/` for complete examples (XOR, CartPole, SlimeVolley, classification task with backprop).

 ## References